-Most people referred to ENT with Meniere’s disease do not have the condition, which is NOT associated with mild or brief episodes of vertigo.
+Most people referred to ENT with possible Meniere’s disease do not have the condition, which is NOT associated with mild or brief episodes of vertigo.
 BPPV and Vestibular migraine are much more common differential diagnoses for recurrent episodes of vertigo and should be considered first: please see the ENT Dizziness and Balance page for more detail.

 If the patient has had a single episode of persistent vertigo +/- unilateral hearing loss with prolonged recovery, Vestibular Neuronitis or Labyrinthitis should be considered.